keirthana/anbox-cloud-docs/explanation/production-planning.md

 Although Anbox Cloud does not offer its own observability solution, Anbox Cloud gathers various performance metrics that you can access through API endpoints to create a monitoring solution.

-To create a customised monitoring solution, see {ref}`ref-prometheus-metrics` for a detailed understanding of available metrics to assess your monitoring needs for the production deployment.
+To create a customized monitoring solution, see {ref}`ref-prometheus-metrics` for a detailed understanding of available metrics to assess your monitoring needs for the production deployment.
 See {ref}`exp-performance` to learn about the factors that could influence the performance of your deployment.

 ## Licensing and Support